 Chairman: Mike Scott was nominated by Don Downes and seconded by Mike Sayer and was duly reappointed.

-Vice Chairman: Don Downes was nominated by Mike Scott and seconded by Mike Sayer and was duly reappointed.
+Vice Chairman: Don Downes was nominated by Mike Scott and seconded by Mike Sayer and was duly reappointed

 Finance Officer: Jan Sallis was nominated by John Dooley and seconded by Don Downes and was duly reappointed.